The Lerista Trip of ‘21 (Part 2)

 Arriving at our chosen jump up a few hours later, we set about trying to find a Wide-striped Four-toed Slider (Lerista zonulata).
 Despite being the most widespread Lerista in north Queensland it proved elusive.
 We did, however, find several large Sliders that were either Eastern Robust Sliders (Lerista punctatovittata) or Noonbah Sliders (Lerista emmotti) but due not counting toes we couldn’t confirm an id.
 With nothing else pressing, an executive decision was made to continue out on the black soil towards Winton.
 Despite dreams of any number of black soil species making an appearance, our short drive was uneventful and after wasting two hours we were back at Hughenden and restocking on dares before turning north.

-Cue another couple or so hours of driving and we finally arrived in the little known Blackbraes National Park.
-We were beginning to lose the light as we set about searching for our next Lerista but it didn’t take long to find several Leaden Bellied Sliders (Lerista vanderduysi).
+Queue another couple or so hours of driving and we finally arrived in the little known Blackbraes National Park.
+We were beginning to lose the light as we set about searching for our next Lerista but it didn’t take long to find several Leaden-bellied Sliders (Lerista vanderduysi).
 We continued searching for the next few hours in the hopes of finding a Speckled Worm Skink (Anomalopus gowi) but to no avail.
 A few other species were out and about including Robust Rainbow Skinks (Carlia schmeltzii), Zigzag Velvet Geckos (Amalosia rhombifer), my first new Bynoe’s Gecko (Heteronotia binoei/CYA6-S) lineage and more Leaden-bellied Sliders (L. vanderduysi).
 A quick detour was also made in the form of a mammal hunt, producing a Northern Greater Glider (Petauroides minor) with minimal effort.
 Satisfied with our finds, camp was a cold and windy affair amongst the sclerophyll, but at least it wasn’t raining.

 Day 8

-Before we started heading towards our next destination, one of the places I was most excited to visit for the trip, we had a quick stop the next morning at the Lynd Roadhouse for the three necessities; a pie, a dare iced coffee and a shower, our first since leaving Townsville.
+Before we started heading towards our next destination, one of the places I was most excited to visit for the trip, we had a quick stop the next morning at the Lynd Roadhouse for the three necessities: a pie, a dare iced coffee and a shower, our first since leaving Townsville.
 Fed, watered and markedly cleaner we were back in the prado and heading onto dirt roads on the way to Gilberton Station.
 Our primary goal was of course the newly described Gilbert Ground Gecko (Lucasium iris) but there were numerous other species known from the area that were on our radar.
 Driving in took several hours but we eventually made it and after catching up with the station owners, we arrived at our target outcrop.

-We passed the rest of the afternoon exploring some of the sandstone and found several more (L. vanderduysi).
+We passed the rest of the afternoon exploring some of the sandstone and found several more Leaden-bellied Sliders (L. vanderduysi).
 After a round of photos we retreated to the car to wait for dark.
 Conditions began to worsen in the early evening, with temperatures plummeting as we waited nervously for dark.
 It was unfortunately decidedly chilly by the time we could spotlight and I was worried.
 We spent the next five hours combing the area but to no avail, the Gilbert Ground Gecko (L. iris) was to elude us, with several Box-patterned Geckos (Lucasium steindachneri) giving me a heart attack everytime I spied one in a burrow.
 We did manage to track down our other gecko targets with a bit of effort, finding several Silver-eyed Velvet Geckos (Oedura argentea) running around the outcrops in the company of my second new Bynoe’s Gecko (H. binoei/EIU) lineage and some Zigzag Velvet Geckos (Amalosia rhombifer).
 The isolated population of Northern Phasmid Geckos (Strophurus taeniatus) had also decided it was too cool to climb to the top of their spinifex hummocks, but Nick managed to cunningly find a couple raking.
 A little disappointed with our failure, I was already planning to return in November as we rolled out our tents and swags for the night.

 Day 9